How to Become a Radiology Technician in Washington (2026)

 coach

-If you're looking for a high-tech healthcare career in Washington that offers excellent pay without the need for a four-year medical school degree, becoming a Radiologic Technologist is a fantastic choice.
-Washington is one of the top-paying states for this profession, with over 3,600 employed technologists earning a median salary of $89,910 per year, according to the U.S. Bureau of Labor Statistics.
-This guide provides the definitive 5-step process for navigating Washington's specific Department of Health licensing and ARRT certification requirements to launch your career.
+If you're looking for a high-tech healthcare career in Washington that offers excellent pay without the need for a four-year medical degree, becoming a Radiologic Technologist is a fantastic choice.
+Washington is one of the top-paying states for this profession, with technologists earning a median salary of approximately $79,760 per year.
+With strong projected job growth, the field is more promising than ever.
+This guide provides the definitive, updated process for navigating Washington's specific licensing and certification requirements to launch your career in this dynamic profession.

 Career Paths and Opportunities after Becoming a Radiology Technician